AamirMajeed570/legitbytes/README.md

 # legitbytes
-# I ham making some changes to this repositry
+# I am making some changes to this repo.